MetLife (MET) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the insurer had gained 10.16% over the past month.
-This has outpaced the Finance sector's gain of 7.16% and the S&P 500's gain of 6.22% in that time.
+Coming into today, shares of the insurer had gained 6.82% in the past month.
+In that same time, the Finance sector gained 3.77%, while the S&P 500 gained 2.61%.

-Wall Street will be looking for positivity from MetLife as it approaches its next earnings report date.
-This is expected to be May 3, 2023.
-On that day, MetLife is projected to report earnings of $1.91 per share, which would represent a year-over-year decline of 8.17%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.98 billion, down 4.22% from the year-ago period.
+Investors will be hoping for strength from MetLife as it approaches its next earnings release, which is expected to be May 3, 2023.
+In that report, analysts expect MetLife to post earnings of $1.91 per share.
+This would mark a year-over-year decline of 8.17%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.95 billion, down 4.36% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.27 per share and revenue of $68.91 billion, which would represent changes of +20.73% and -8.79%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.27 per share and revenue of $68.84 billion.
+These totals would mark changes of +20.73% and -8.88%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for MetLife.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.28% lower within the past month.
-MetLife currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.28% lower.
+MetLife is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, MetLife is currently trading at a Forward P/E ratio of 7.47.
-This represents a discount compared to its industry's average Forward P/E of 9.01.
+Looking at its valuation, MetLife is holding a Forward P/E ratio of 7.16.
+This represents a discount compared to its industry's average Forward P/E of 8.58.

-Also, we should mention that MET has a PEG ratio of 0.61.
+It is also worth noting that MET currently has a PEG ratio of 0.58.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Insurance - Multi line was holding an average PEG ratio of 0.96 at yesterday's closing price.
+The Insurance - Multi line industry currently had an average PEG ratio of 0.96 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report